thephpleague/uri/docs/upgrading/upgrading-5.0.md

 echo $new_path; // display '/path/to/the/sea'
 ~~~

-`HierarchicalPath::without` is more strict.
+`HierarchicalPath::without` is renamed `HierarchicalPath::delete` and is more strict.
 Submitting an array that contains anything else than a integer will trigger a exception.

 Before: